frictionlessdata/website/site/blog/2018-03-12-data-publication-workflow-example/README.md

 ## Step 3.
 Publish the data

 Our final step is to publish the dataset.
 The specifics instructions will vary depend on where you're publishing to.
-In this example, we'll see how to publish to a public [CKAN][ckan] instance, the [https://datahub.ckan.io][datahub].
-If you want to use it and don't have an account yet, you can request one via [our community page][datahub:request-org].
+In this example, we'll see how to publish to a public [CKAN][ckan] instance, the [Datahub](https://old.datahub.io).
+If you want to use it and don't have an account yet, you can request one via [our community page][datahub:request-org]. *(Note: this example is now out of date.
+See the [CKAN docs](https://docs.ckan.org/en/2.9/) for more updated information*).
 Let's start.

 After you're logged in, go to the [datasets list page][datahub:dataset-list] and click on the `Import Data Package` button.
 On this form, click on "Upload", select the `datapackage.json` file we created in the previous step, and choose your organisation.
 We'll keep the visibility as private for now, so we can review the dataset before it's made public.